Feeding Brighter Futures

 Support for working parents

-A Breakfast Club can help parents take the stress out of the working week and improve job security knowing you can be at work for 8.30 or 9am every day.
+School clubs can help parents take the stress out of the working week and improve job security knowing you can meet the demands of a working day.
 We estimate around 70% of the children attending our clubs have at least one parent or guardian working.
-Knowing their children are safe and having a daily breakfast can really help to manage that morning rush and ensure children are in school on time and ready to learn.
+Knowing their children are safe can really help to manage that morning rush and ensure children are in school on time and ready to learn.

 Healthy and nutritious food

 We give schools the funding freedom to choose what their pupils would like to eat.
-Meaning they get a free, healthy and balanced breakfast every morning to suit their own tastes.
+Meaning they get a free, healthy and balanced option to suit their own tastes.

 Role of our partners

-We have over 140 partners and individual supporters who sponsor a number of our Breakfast Clubs.
+We have over 160 partners and individual supporters who sponsor a number of our schools.
 This financial support from the business community is a wonderful way to connect businesses with local schools.
-Our commercial partners frequently develop a very supportive relationship with their chosen schools, often creating design competitions, delivering careers advice and workshops or involving pupils in key business milestones.
+Our commercial partners frequently develop a very supportive relationship with schools, often creating design competitions, delivering careers advice and workshops or involving pupils in key business milestones.

 Partners are a hugely valuable part of the work we do here at the Greggs Foundation.
 To learn more about how some of our partners benefit our school network, visit our news hub.
 If you are interested in becoming a partner of the Greggs Foundation, visit our partner page for a more detailed introduction, or contact Lynne Hindmarch.